Insider Selling: SoundHound AI, Inc. (NASDAQ:SOUN) CTO Sells 10,000 Shares of Stock

-SoundHound AI, Inc. (NASDAQ:SOUN – Free Report) CTO Timothy Stonehocker sold 10,000 shares of SoundHound AI stock in a transaction dated Monday, June 26th.
-The stock was sold at an average price of $4.50, for a total value of $45,000.00.
-Following the completion of the sale, the chief technology officer now owns 820,125 shares of the company’s stock, valued at $3,690,562.50.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+SoundHound AI, Inc. (NASDAQ:SOUN – Free Report) CTO Timothy Stonehocker sold 10,000 shares of the stock in a transaction on Thursday, June 29th.
+The stock was sold at an average price of $5.00, for a total value of $50,000.00.
+Following the completion of the transaction, the chief technology officer now owns 810,125 shares of the company’s stock, valued at approximately $4,050,625.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.

 Timothy Stonehocker also recently made the following trade(s):

-Separately, Cantor Fitzgerald raised their target price on SoundHound AI from $2.80 to $6.20 in a research report on Wednesday, June 21st.
+Separately, Cantor Fitzgerald increased their price objective on SoundHound AI from $2.80 to $6.20 in a research note on Wednesday, June 21st.

 SoundHound AI Company Profile